 void

-Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the assassination.
+Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the assassination.

-The Good Soldier Švejk is a novel with an unusually rich array of characters.
-In addition to the many who directly form part of the plot, a large number of fictional and real people (and animals) are mentioned; either through the narrative, Švejk's anecdotes, or indirectly through words and expressions.
+The Good Soldier Švejk has an exceptionally rich cast of characters.
+Alongside those who play a direct part in the plot, a great many fictional and real people (and animals) are mentioned throughout the narrative, in Švejk's anecdotes, and in the book's idioms and turns of phrase.

-This web page contains short write-ups on the people/animals that the novel refers to; from Napoléon in the introduction to Hauptmann Ságner in the last few lines of the unfinished Part Four.
-The list is sorted in the order of which the names first appear.
-The chapter headlines are from Zenny Sadlon's recent translation (1999-2008) and will in most cases differ from Cecil Parrott's version from 1973.
-In January 2024 there were still around twenty entries to be added.
+This page offers brief entries on the people referenced in the novel, from Napoléon in the introduction to Hauptmann Ságner in the final lines of the unfinished Part Four.
+The list is sorted in the order in which names first appear.
+Chapter headings follow Zenny Sadlon's recent translation (1999–2026) and, in most cases, differ from Cecil Parrott's 1973 version.

-The quotes in Czech are copied from the on-line version of The Good Soldier Švejk: provided by Jaroslav Šerák and contain links to the relevant chapter.
-The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and the novel on-line.
+The Czech quotations are taken from the online version of The Good Soldier Švejk provided by Jaroslav Šerák and link to the relevant chapter.
+The toolbar provides direct links to Wikipedia, Google Maps, Google Search, svejkmuseum.cz, and the novel online.

-The names are coloured according to their role in the novel, illustrated by the following examples:
+The names are colour-coded according to their role in the novel, as illustrated by the following examples:

-Titles and ranks have until 2020 largely been missing on this web page.
-Senior Lieutenant Lukáš has, for instance, only been known as Lukáš.
-This weakness is now (24 Desember 2020) slowly being addressed.
-Military ranks and other titles related to Austrian officialdom will appear in German, and in line with the terms used at the time.
-This means that Captain Ságner is still referred to as Hauptmann although the term is now obsolete, having been replaced by Kapitän.
-Civilian titles denoting profession etc. are in general translated into English.
+Military ranks and other titles related to Austrian officialdom are given in German, in accordance with the terms used at the time (explanations in English are provided as tooltips).
+This means that Captain Ságner is still referred to as Hauptmann, even though the term is now obsolete and has been replaced by Kapitän.
+Civilian titles denoting profession, etc., are translated into English.
+This also applies to ranks in the nobility where a direct translation exists.

 People index of people, mythical figures, animals ...
-(587) Show all
+(589) Show all

 I. In the rear